Homero Hidalgo: Goldmining

 Goldmining is a double media 2-D installation that combines the practice of smartphone photography and traditional painting; the project explores themes of vision in the digital age, reality, personality, and the poetics of the mundane.

-Homero Hidalgo was born in Guayaquil, Ecuador and migrated to Miami as a teenanger.
-He moved to the Bay Area to complete a bachelor’s degree in Painting at the San Francisco Art Institute.
+Homero Hidalgo was born in Guayaquil, Ecuador and migrated to Miami as a teenager.
+He moved to the Bay Area to complete a bachelor’s degree in painting at the San Francisco Art Institute.
 He recently earned an MFA degree from the University of Nevada Las Vegas, where his interest focused on painting, abstraction and public art.
-His early work is included in private and public collections such as the Denver Art Museum, the Snite Museum of Art in Notre Dame, IN, and he has been featured in international exhibits such as Pach Pan in 2019 at DiabloRosso gallery in Panama City, Panama.
+His early work is included in private and public collections such as the Denver Art Museum, the Snite Museum of Art in Notre Dame, IN, and he has been featured in international exhibits such as Pach Pan in 2019 at DiabloRosso in Panama City, Panama.
 He lives and works in Las Vegas where he co-owns Available Space Art Projects (ASAP), an artist-run project space for local art.
-He has completed public work installations and murals for private residences, Clark County, City of Las Vegas and the City of Henderson.
+He has completed public work installations and murals for private residences, Clark County, the City of Las Vegas, and the City of Henderson.

-On exhibit at Clark County library from November 14, 2024 through January 26, 2025
+On exhibit at Clark County library from November 14, 2024 through January 26, 2025.

 Monday: 10:00AM – 8:00PM